 Granite clasts in Ross Sea drift, sourced from Granite Harbor Intrusives, are likely entrained by sub-glacial plucking, and therefore produce younger, less-scattered exposure ages.
 Granite Harbor Intrusives comprise the base of the stratigraphic section for much of the Transantarctic Mountains in Southern Victoria Land (Fig. 1).
 The large EAIS outlet glaciers in the Transantarctic Mountains south of McMurdo Sound - Byrd Glacier, Mullock Glacier, and Skelton Glacier - have all incised deep troughs that cut into Granite Harbor Intrusives (Fig. 1).
 Ice sheet models simulate that these outlet glaciers thicken and expand into the Ross Sea during glacial periods; they are also wet-based and erode large volumes of sediment (Golledge et al., 2013).
 Rock surfaces at the bottom of outlet glacier troughs are up to 1000 m below sea level and could not experience exposure to cosmic rays.
 In addition, the Pleistocene stability and persistence of EAIS outlet glaciers in the Transantarctic Mountains likely prevented prior exposure of the bedrock troughs (Kaplan et al., 2017).
 Taken together, this means that Granite Harbor Intrusives plucked from the base of outlet glacier troughs are less likely to contain cosmogenic nuclides inherited from periods of exposure prior to local LGM deglaciation in Ross Sea drift.
 The resulting exposure ages are more likely to record clast emplacement at maximum ice extent.
-Ferrar Dolerite bedrock is likely present below many outlet glaciers draining the EAIS and tributary alpine glaciers in the Transantarctic Mountains.
-Presumably dolerite clasts are also sub-glacially plucked and entrained into over-riding ice, which would generate exposure ages that reliably record clast emplacement on moraines.
-However, it appears that dolerite clasts in Ross Sea drift are more likely to have older than expected exposure ages that indicate a complex exposure history and nuclide inheritance.

-5.3.2 Cliff exposure, rockfall, and supraglacial transport increases nuclide inheritance
+335 5.3.2 Cliff exposure, rockfall, and supraglacial transport increases nuclide inheritance

-Old exposure ages of several granite and nearly all dolerite clasts in Ross Sea drift may reflect prior cliff exposure and entrainment by rockfall along outlet glacier margins.
+Old exposure ages of several granite and all dolerite clasts in Ross Sea drift may reflect prior cliff exposure and entrainment by rockfall along outlet glacier margins.
 Granite Harbor Intrusive rocks are exposed in cliff faces above the glacier surface closer to the coast and along outlet glacier margins in the Transantarctic Mountains (Fig. 1).
 During previous interglacial periods or glacial low-stands when outlet glaciers were thinner (Jones et al., 2017), exposure on granite cliff faces would have accumulated cosmogenic nuclides prior to later glacial entrainment.
 The effect of prior cliff exposure is likely more important for exposure ages of Ferrar Dolerite because these rocks form many of the peaks and cliff faces above glacier surfaces in the Transantarctic Mountains at elevations >1000 m (Fig. 1).
 Prolonged cliff exposure combined with low erosion rates (Mackay et al., 2014) at high elevations (where the cosmogenic nuclide production rate is also higher), will increase cosmogenic nuclide inventories in dolerite more than granite clasts.
-Additionally, ${}^{3}\text{He}{pyx}$ is a stable cosmogenic nuclide that does not decay during burial (Dunai, 2010); this further increases the probability of nuclide inheritance in dolerite clasts.
-Even with the nucleogenic ${}^{3}\text{He}$ correction applied, dolerite ${}^{3}\text{He}{pyx}$ exposure ages still tend to be too old, suggesting nuclide inheritance.
+Additionally, 3 He{pyx} is a stable cosmogenic nuclide that does not decay during burial (Dunai, 2010); this further increases the probability of nuclide inheritance in dolerite clasts.

 Despite increased outlet glacier surface elevations during glacial periods, cliff faces may not be subjected to wet-based glacial erosion due to insufficient ice thickness.
 Selective linear erosion below polythermal ice sheets can lead to wet-based, erosive glacial conditions in outlet glacier troughs, but cold-based, non-erosive glacial conditions along valley walls (Bentley et al., 2006; Stone et al., 2003; Sugden et al., 2005).
-Clasts sourced from rockfall events onto the glacier surface or reworked from older ice marginal sediments in these regions of cold-based ice will not be sufficiently eroded to remove inherited nuclides.
+Clasts sourced from rockfall or reworked from older ice marginal sediments in these regions of cold-based ice will not be sufficiently eroded to remove inherited nuclides.
 Ferrar Dolerite may be particularly susceptible to cold-based, non-erosive glacial transport because many high-elevation cliff faces are exposed over thin alpine and valley glaciers that are tributaries to larger outlet glaciers.
 Dolerite clasts sourced from these areas likely carry inherited nuclides that are not removed by glacial erosion.